 Taste is subjective.
 Each individual will have their own preference, a cup of coffee can taste delicious to one while the same cup of coffee can taste horrible to another.
 Hence, we are going to run through the different types of beans based on its species, origins and roast to determine whats best for you!

-There are two main species of coffee beans in the world, Coffee Arabica, and Coffee Robusta.
-More than three-quarters of the beans that are sold in the world today are Coffeea Arabica, the majority of the remaining bulk are Coffea Robusta also known as Coffea Canephora.
-For those who do not know, the term “Coffea” is not a typo, Coffea is a genus of flowering plants whose seeds, called coffee beans.
-So, the question lies in which species is the best.
+There are two main species of coffee beans in the world, Arabica and Robusta.
+More than three-quarters of the beans that are sold in the world today are Coffea Arabica, the majority of the remaining bulk are Coffea Robusta.
+“Coffea” is not a typo, Coffea is a genus of flowering plants whose seeds, called coffee beans.
+So, the question lies in which is the best.
 We will break down each species based on price, taste & crema.

 Robusta the cheaper alternative as compared for Arabica.
-This is a result of robusta being easier to grow and maintain, they can also produce a higher yield and are more diesease resistant as compared to Arabica.
+This is a result of ease in growth and maintenance, Robusta can also produce a higher yield and are more diesease resistant.

-Arabica beans will blow Robusta beans out of the water for this category, unless you like the taste of burnt tires.
-Robusta has a bitter taste with a rubber like texture which is attributed by its caffeine content.
-Arabica beans have a sweeter, with nicer flavor notes and contains more sugars compared to Robusta.
-However, do take note that this is what to expect in general.
-It is possible to get Robusta beans that taste as good or if not better than Arabica beans, but we are not going to find that regularly.
+Arabica beans triumphs over Robusta beans for this category, unless you like the taste of burnt tires.
+Robusta has a bitter taste with a rubber like texture due to its caffeine content.
+Arabica has a sweeter, with nicer flavor notes and contains more sugars.
+However, do take note that this is in general.
+It is possible to get Robusta that taste as good or if not better than Arabica, but it is not a regular occurrence.

 Given the 3 factors, which species is superior?
 Fact is that none of the two is better than the other.
 Most coffee roaster mix the two species to create their own blend.
 A mix between Robusta, to bring out the thick crema and nutty flavour, and Arabica to bring the fruity notes and improve the overall taste.

 In reality, the flavor of coffee is almost impossible to generalize.
-There are so many factors that affect the taste; the altitude of the plant, the ripeness of the fruit and how thoroughly the bean was washed.
-However, we are able to get a pretty good idea of what a cup of coffee will taste like depending on what part of the world it’s from.
-If you have done your research before, most will break down their beans to 4 regions.
+There are so many factors that affect the taste; altitude of the plant, ripeness of the fruit and how thoroughly the bean was washed.
+However, we are able to get a pretty good idea of what a cup of coffee will taste like depending on where it’s from.
+Most will break down their beans to 4 regions.
 Central America, South America, Africa & Asia.